 Estate Administration & Trust Litigation

-Experienced Long Island Estate Lawyer
+Long Island Estate Administration &

 At the Law Office of Bonnie Lawston, we have provided thorough and effective legal counsel in probate and estate administration matters for more than 20 years, representing clients throughout Nassau County and Suffolk County on Long Island.
 We will carefully explain the law and the process, as well as your rights and responsibilities, so that you can effectively handle your duties and close the estate in a timely manner.